Paolo Scaroni: A.C. Milan

-On 21 July 2018 he became chair (presidente) of A.C.
-Milan after the club was taken over by Elliott Management Corporation.
-He was one of the 8 directors of the club after the takeover by Li Yonghong.
+On 21 July 2018, he became chair (presidente) of A.C.
+Milan, after the club was taken over by Elliott Management Corporation.
+He was one of the eight directors of the club after the takeover by Li Yonghong.
 In June 2020, Li accused Scaroni of having a conflict of interest in the club's management.
-Among other issues, Li cited Scaroni's position as deputy chairman of Rothschild Italia (which advised on the acquisition of the club) as well as his prior business relationship with Elliott.
-Paolo Scaroni has won the Scudetto Serie A 2021–2022 as President of A.C.
-Milan on 22 May 2022, and was confirmed in his position as Chairman in September 2022 also following the acquisition of Milan AC by US Fund RedBird.
+Among other issues, Li cited Scaroni's position as deputy chairman of Rothschild Italia (which advised on the acquisition of the club), as well as his prior business relationship with Elliott.
+AC Milan won the Scudetto Serie A in 2021–2022 with Scaroni as President of A.C.
+Milan on 22 May 2022, and he was confirmed in his position as chairman in September 2022, following the acquisition of Milan by US fund RedBird.

 Other current and past roles

 In addition to his executive management position, Scaroni, has or has had numerous non-executive roles, amongst which: